sama9767/TrialFociMapper/README.md

 For ClinicalTrials.gov trials, this package focuses on the "Diseases" (C) and "Psychiatry and Psychology" [F] categories in the MeSH tree and the subcategories were used to represent therapeutic focuses.
 These subcategories, arranged from general to specific, were treated as nodes stemming from each therapeutic focus.
 The function accesses the "browse_conditions" table for a given trial and determines therapeutic focus based on the NLM descriptor data available at the NLM descriptor data reference.

 The following functions are provided:
-1. `generate_foci_ctgov`: This function retrieves the "browse_conditions" table and extracts clean high-level therapeutic focuses.
+1. `get_foci_ctgov`: This function retrieves the "browse_conditions" table and extracts clean high-level therapeutic focuses.
 It also returns parent nodes if only specific nodes are provided, using the NLM data as a guide.

 2. `assign_therapeutic_focus`: This additional function assigns trials with multiple therapeutic focuses to a single therapeutic focus.
 This is achieved using a disease-centric approach, as outlined in the below.